akucia/io-cpu-task-benchmarks/README.md

 Checkout [Taskfile.yml](Taskfile.yml) for available commands.
 You'll need [Task](https://taskfile.dev) for that!
 # Plots

+Notes:
+- multiprocess benchmark uses 6 processes on a machine with 6 physcial cores and 12 logical cores.
+- multithread benchmark also uses 6 threads.

 ## Images read and saved from local disk
 ![all-local.png](all-local.png)